vinigarg/Search-Engine-Wiki-/README.md

 * Regular Queries - just plain text
 * Fielded Queries - words with specific criteria, like t:lord b:rings, where t: means search in title, b: means search in body.
 You can use 4 types, namely t: for title, b: for body, c: for category, i: for infobox, r: for reference, e: for external links.

-You should see the top 10 results available (maximum) per each query.
+You should see the top 10 results available (maximum) per each query along with the response time in milliseconds.

 ## Future works
 Use Okapi BM25 for ranking and champion list generation